Hortensjaa/dungeon-codingame/README-INIT.md

 4. Potions (add extra life, add mana)
 5. Create optimisation problem out of it (e.g. collect as many coins as you can and then leave dungeon safetly)

---- content under this line has really small chance and is more my idea to develop project further into standalone game
+--- content under this line has minimal chance and is more my idea to develop project further into standalone game
 - More advanced stats and types of enemies and player like HP, ATK etc.
 - Collecting items that boost those stats